 “Not yet anyway.
-My idea is for us to go in separately.
+We should go in separately.
 I'll enter the restaurant first, and you should follow a couple minutes later.
-I don't want you to be alone for very long.”
+I don't want you to be left alone for very long.”

 The Watcher took a few bills from her wallet.
-“Buy something to eat or drink, and try to seem like an ordinary customer.
-Don't look around the room too much.
-I'll be watching out for Nephilim that shouldn't be there.
+“Buy something to eat or drink.
+You're an actress.
+Try to act like an ordinary customer.
+Don't look around too much.
+I'll be be around, watching out for Nephilim thugs.
 If things don't look suspicious, I'll go sit down with the couple.
-I don't know how long we'll talk.
+I don't know how long we'll be talking.
 If I take off my coat, that will be your signal to come over and join us.
-But if I leave Culver's without taking it off, follow me outside a couple minutes later.”
+But if I leave Culver's without taking it off, follow me outside a minute or two later.”

 “Beats me.
-If the Cabal knows we're in Omaha, we have to leave.
-But we're nearly out of money again, so it's going to be bad for a while.”
-To pay for food, lodgings, and gas, in fact, Jezebel would probably need to steal.
-The trick would be committing crimes without making themselves fugitives from the law as well as from the Cabal.
+If the Cabal knows we're in Omaha, we have to leave."
+Jezebel hoped it wouldn't come to that.
+To pay for food, lodgings, and gas she would probably need to steal.
+Committing crimes could make them fugitives from the law as well as from the Cabal.

 “Do you mind if I pray for guidance and protection?”
 Holly asked.

 Jezebel shrugged.
 “Yeah, sure, go for it.
 But make it snappy.
-We've got a tight window of time.
-The strangers know what I look like and could tell any backup that they have.
+The more time the enemy has, the more dangerous they will be.
+They might have backup.
 I only wish I could go in wearing a good disguise.”

 “We still have that little red dress in the car,” Holly suggested.

-The restaurant was made of gray blocks covered by a blue roof.
-Jezebel stepped in, still thinking about Frances.
+Jezebel stepped into the restaurant, still thinking about Frances.
 A righteous Nephilim?
 That idea was a tough sell.
-From real life experience, she knew that most Nephilim were born violent, and rarely with a sense of right and wrong.
-Worse, Satanist children were routinely brutalized, especially emotionally, to create what humans called psychopaths.
-After such upbringing, how could the mind and soul of a Nephilim still be salvageable?
-The Flood had been sent primarily to destroy the hybrids on Earth.
-But even though Noah and his boys were of pure human stock, the Scriptures didn't say the same about the sons' wives.
-Had the Father waited too long before sending the Deluge, until no women without mixed blood yet remained alive?
+She knew that most Nephilim were born violent, and rarely had a sense of right and wrong.
+Not only Nephilim, but most Satanist children were routinely brutalized, especially emotionally, to turn them into what humans called psychopaths.
+They had taken over the world before the Flood.
+Drowning was a good way to kill them.
+But even though Noah and his boys were of pure human stock, the Scriptures were silent about the sons' wives.
+Why had the Father waited so long to act that no truly human women remained alive?

-She was falling into the age-old quandary.
-Could the Creator make mistakes?
-If not, it meant that he had purposely allowed Nephilim bloodlines to survive.
-If that were so, it meant that the Father had foreseen a use for them.
-But what was his plan?
-The angel gritted her teeth.
+Jezebel gritted her teeth.
 Why couldn't the I Am ever do anything simply; why did everything have to be a mystery or a puzzle?
-If Jezebel read things wrongly and made a mistake in the course of the next few hours, she'd probably be held to blame for the resulting consequences.
-The smart thing might be to leave the final decision about what to do with Holly up to Holly.
+If she misunderstood the situation and made a mistake in the course of the next hour, she'd probably be held responsible for the consequences.
+To avoid blame, she intended to leave the final decision as to what to do with Holly up to Holly.

-But what was really going on?
+Something she didn't know about was going on.
 The Creator was always testing men and angels.
 Was this another test?
-Was the Father creating a situation so confusing that Jezebel would have to ask for discernment?
+Was the Father creating a situation so confusing that Jezebel would have humble herself and ask for discernment?
 Well, that wouldn't happen.
-She didn't like running to daddy with every question.
-Having to ask for forgiveness while in the In-Between Place had almost made Jetrel choke.
-Even now she didn't want to appear weak.
-How could one who had existed even before the universe itself existed respect weakness?
+She didn't want to appear weak.
+She couldn't respect anyone weak, so how could the Father?

-Decorated mostly blue and white, Culver's interior was airy-looking with large windows.
-It had more wooden furniture than most other franchise places.
+Decorated mostly blue and white, Culver's large windows made interior feel airy.
 The noonday crowd hadn't descended as yet, so empty sections still remained.
-None of the staff or customers in view seemed to be glowing violet, and that was reassuring.
+None of the staff or customers seemed to be glowing violet, and that was reassuring.
 Just then, she saw Holly enter.
 The girl took a quick glance around and went to the serving counter.

-Jezebel turned to the window and peered outside.
+Jezebel turned toward the nearby window and peered outside.
 Not seeing any Nephilim, she checked her watch.
-It had been twenty minutes since leaving apartment 432.
-She wondered whether the couple would be punctual.
+It had been twenty minutes since she'd left apartment 432.
+The angel wondered whether the couple would be punctual.

-The angel let the two of them pass while she kept out of sight.
-From of the corner of her eye, she observed Holly filling up a paper cup at the soft-drink dispenser.
-For a moment, Jezebel kept watch, but observed no bad auras following Orson and Frances in.
-Game to take a risk, she went to join the waiting line behind the enigmatic couple.
+The Watcher let the pair pass while she kept out of sight.
+For a moment, Jezebel stood on watch, but observed no characcters wtih bad auras following Orson and Frances.
+Game to take a risk, she joined the waiting line behind the enigmatic couple.

 Orson looked back over his shoulder.
 “Oh, there you are,” he whispered.
-The Watcher nodded in silence.
+The blonde nodded in silence.

-The three advanced through the queue and made their orders.
+The three advanced through the queue and placed their orders.
 Jezebel had already eaten and so asked for no more than fries and a soft drink.
 Garland and his false daughter made selections from the breakfast menu.
-When the food came up, the pair carried it into an unoccupied area.
-The angel made a final check for threat signs and then joined them.
+When the food came up, the pair carried their portions into an unoccupied area.
+The angel made a final check for threats and then joined them.

-Ahead of her, Frances had taken a chair that Jezebel would have chosen.
-“Move around, blondie,” the angel said.
-“I want to be able to see who's coming through the door.”
-Frances complied, albeit with a look of annoyance, and Jezebel appropriated her seat.
+Frances had taken the chair that Jezebel wanted.
+“Go to the other side, queeny,” the angel said.
+“I want to see who comes in through the door.”
+Frances complied with a look of annoyance and Jezebel appropriated her seat.

-The pair seemed to be waiting for her to say something.
+The pair just sat there, apparently waiting for her to say something.

-Jezebel took a deep breath and began.
-“So, if I were the girl you came here to help, where would we go from here?”
+Jezebel took a deep breath and spoke to test them.
+“So, if I were the girl you that came here to help, where would we go from here?”

 “It's a town in the Ozarks.
-My church is there.
-The 2010 census put us at 466 citizens.”
+My church is there.”

 “It sounds dull.”

-The man gave a coaxing smile.
+The man gave a smile.
 “Dull can be another word for peaceful, I like to say.”

 “Well, it sure does sound peaceful.
 What's its other charms?”

-“Yes.
-But there are some smaller villages around the general area, if you'd prefer.
+“There are some smaller villages around the area, if you'd prefer.
 For a while, though, it might be a good idea to stay close by.
-Frances and I could help you get oriented to the area, and assist you with whatever special needs you may have.”
+Frances and I will be on hand to help you get oriented and settled in.”

 “Okay, say I settled into this thriving town of Jasper.
 What then?”

-“It all depends on you.
-There aren't many jobs nearby.
-Fortunately, there's usually openings in Branson.
-That's across the line into Missouri, a little over fifty miles away.
-A lot of Jasper people work over there.
-If you found a spot, there'll probably be some commuter in the congregation for you to ride with, if you don't have a car of your own.”
+“You'll probably want to find work.
+There aren't many jobs nearby, but there's usually openings in Branson.
+That's across the line into Missouri, about fifty miles away.
+A lot of Jasper people work over there, so we'll be able to find you a commuter to ride with.
+That should be good until you get a car of your own.”

-While Reverend Garland was speaking, Jezebel's attention had focused on Frances.
+While Reverend Garland was speaking, Jezebel had been studying Frances.
 “Do you work in Branson, too?”

 “No,” she said.
 “I teach at Kingston School.
 Elementary.”

 “Jasper may be workable,” she said offhandedly.
-“But why would either of you put yourself out for a stranger?
-I've told you that the Cabal is involved, and that's dangerous.”
+“But what makes the pair of you get involved in hiding fugitives?
+I've told you that the Cabal is involved, and that make it dangerous.”

-Reverend Garland met her glance boldly.
-“When the Lord asks something of a person, He always has a good reason.
-I decided long ago that I would be an obedient servant.”
+Reverend Garland met her challenging glance.
+“When the Lord asks something of a person, He always has a good reason.”

 “Do you hide a lot of fugitives?”